PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Photometric Sample

 \subsection{High-redshift candidates}

 Our massive quiescent galaxy candidate sample, selected in Section \ref{section:methods:selection}, contains two non-robust candidates at $z_{50} > 5$.
 The first, PRIMER-UDS-77426, is at a posterior median redshift of 5.353 and has a posterior median stellar mass only slightly beyond our lower limit of $10^{10}\,\mathrm{M_\odot}$, with $M_*=10^{10.03}\,\mathrm{M_\odot}$.
 We find no conclusive reason to reject the validity of this candidate based on its photometry and imaging.
 The second, PRIMER-UDS-39790, is at a median redshift of 7.736, by far the highest redshift in our sample, and has a posterior median stellar mass of $M_*=10^{10.11}\,\mathrm{M_\odot}$.
 From its red and compact nature in NIRCam imaging, its likely that PRIMER-UDS-39790 is a little red dot (LRD), though it does not appear in the LRD catalogue from \cite{Kocevski2025}.
 One G140M spectrum exists for PRIMER-UDS-39790, taken in the EXCELS survey, however the S/N is too poor for any conclusions to be drawn (as such this spectrum was omitted from our analysis in Section \ref{section:sample:contamination:spectra}).

-It is finally worth noting that the object RUBIES-UDS-QG-z7 recently reported by \cite{Weibel2024} is not included in our sample, despite having a reported stellar mass and redshift consistent with our selection criteria, because it lies just outside the footprint of the $HST$ imaging in the UDS field.
+It is finally worth noting that the object RUBIES-UDS-QG-z7 recently reported by \cite{Weibel2024} is not included in our sample, despite having a reported stellar mass and redshift consistent with our selection criteria, because it lies just outside the footprint of the \textit{HST} ACS imaging in the UDS field.